cdl-geneseo/geneseo-dictionary/S/Selfie-Stick.md

 # Selfie Stick

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Selfie Stick

 Created by  Unknown User (mtr7) on Apr 29, 2015

 New tool that is becoming popular with people who do study abroad.
 This device is allows you to take a selfie (a picture of yourself, by yourself) from farther distances allowing for more inclusive selfies.  &quot;This was a really great picture, I had to take it with my selfie stick&quot;.
 Romig, S-Z, 2015.